National Basketball Association Foundation

 While not explicitly stated, the foundation focuses exclusively on:

-• Youth ages 14-24
+• Black youth ages 14-24

-• Organizations in NBA team markets
+• Organisations in NBA team markets

-• Employment and career development programs
+• Employment and career development programmes

-• Organizations must be 501(c)(3) tax-exempt
+• Organisations must be 501(c)(3) tax-exempt (or T3010 in Canada)

 Governance and Leadership

-The NBA Foundation operates as the league's first 501(c)(3) nonprofit organization.
+The NBA Foundation operates as the league's first 501(c)(3) nonprofit organisation.
 Board Member Harrison Barnes (San Antonio Spurs Forward) has stated that the foundation is about "creating lasting change, building bridges, and supporting the next generation of leaders."
 The foundation leverages the collective resources and influence of the 30 NBA teams to create impact in their respective markets.

 Application Process & Timeline